nic0michael/RabbitMQProducerMicroservice/readme.md

 **[To access the Project Documentation use this link.](https://github.com/nic0michael/RabbitMQProducerMicroservice/blob/master/ProjectDocumentation.md)**

 ## 4. Building cloud ready microservices using industry best practices White Paper
-To Download this white paper click this link :
+To Download my white paper click on this link :
 [white-paper-building-cloud-ready-microservices-using-industry-best-practices](https://www.dvt.co.za/white-paper-building-cloud-ready-microservices-using-industry-best-practices)

 ## 5. Free Open Source FOS with the License based on GPL Version 3